cloudposse/atmos/website/docs/core-concepts/components/components.md

 ## Use-cases

 There are many uses for developing components.
-You see how we think about them by checking our []`cloudposse/terraform-aws-components`
+You see how we think about them by checking our [`terraform-aws-components`](https://github.com/cloudposse/terraform-aws-components)

 ## Component Schema

-To configure a Component inside of a [Stack], A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
+To configure a Component inside of a [Stack], a Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
 The configuration of a component is stored in a Stack configuration.

 <br/>